hibernator11/KU-Leuven-Libraries-Impact-CollectionsAsData/README.md

 Please, note that the datasets used in this project have separate licences.

+## Task

+Once you have run the examples provided in this project, follow these steps:

+- Create a Jupyter notebook from scracth.
+You can copy one of the examples provided and update it.
+- You have seen how to transform the Wartime posters to LOD.
+Could you adapt the Wartime posters code to transform the postcards to LOD?
+You can copy and adapt the code provided.
+- What things could be improved?

 ## References

 - Candela, G., Holownia, O., Odsbjerg, M., Cuper, M., Gabriëls, N., Hofmann, K., Gray, E.J., Chambers, S. and Mahey, M. (2025) ‘Promoting Computational Access to Digital Collections in the Nordic and Baltic Countries: An Icelandic Use Case’, Journal of Open Humanities Data, 11(1), p.
 7. Available at: https://doi.org/10.5334/johd.261.